-This project has been read and approved by the undersigned on behalf of the department of Maths and Computer Science, School of Post Graduate Studies, Federal University of Technology, Minna as meeting the requirements for the award of Post Graduate Diploma (PGD) in computer science.
+This project has been read and approved by the undersigned on behalf of the department of Maths and Computer Science, School of Post Graduate Studies, Federal University of)

+of Maths and Computer Science, School of Po ost Graduate Studies, Federal University of

+Technology, Minna as meeting the requirement its for the award of Post Graduate Diploma (PGD)

 in computer science.

-PS Somy & K 13-08-98
+13-08-98

 DR. S. A. REJU DATE

 PROJECT SUPERVISOR

 DR. K. R. ADEBOYE

 HEAD OF DEPARTMENT DATE

-DATE

-EXTERNAL EXAMINER
+EXTERNAL EXAMINER DATE

+D1112